arkadiysudarikov/hopskipdrive/README.md

 ## Design Decisions

-For this project I ended up making some design decisions to keep the project on track while developing the application.
+For this project I ended up making some design decisions to keep the project on track while developing the application:

-Here are some of the decisions I made:

  * I decided to use UUID for all IDs to increase information security.